-An MCIT of 2.00% on modified gross income is computed and compared with the RCIT.
+The regulations also provide for MCIT of 1.0% from July 1, 2020 to June 30, 2023, before reverting to 2.0% on modified gross income.
 Any excess of MCIT over RCIT is deferred and can be used as a tax credit against future income tax liability for the next three years.
 In addition, NOLCO is allowed as a deduction from taxable income in the next three years from the date of inception.
-For the taxable years 2020 and 2021, the NOLCO incurred can be carried over as a deduction for the next five (5) consecutive taxable years, pursuant to Section 4 (bbbb) of Bayanihan II and as implemented under RR No. 25-2020.
+For the taxable years 2021 and 2022, the NOLCO incurred can be carried over as a deduction for the next five (5) consecutive taxable years, pursuant to Section 4 (bbbb) of Bayanihan II and as implemented under RR No. 25-2020.